WilliamFJYang/ArduinoPWMController/README.md

 To User:

-  This's Code for PWM signal output, and I diliver in three mode.
+  This's Code for PWM signal output, and I divide in three mode.
   All of program can be rewrited to fit different situations , just change the parameters at the top of program

 Mode I  :